Parthenocissus tricuspidata aka Boston Ivy

 Boston Ivy, Japanese Creeper, Japanese Ivy

-How to care for Boston Ivy
+How difficult is it to take care of Boston Ivy

 Even if you don't have a green thumb, you can successfully care for Boston Ivy due to its easy-going nature.